boris-jenicek/ngx-awesome-popup/docs/assets/angular-wiki/Class: NgxAwesomePopupModule.md

-This is the main module of the library, it is crucial to be added within angular.app imports as an example with optional argument, look: [IGlobalUserConfig](#/documentation/Interface:%20IGlobalUserConfig)
+This is the main module of the library, it is crucial to be added within angular.app imports as an example with optional argument, look: [IGlobalUserConfig](#/documentation/Interface:%20IGlobalUserConfig) Style your application by adding a color list like in this example.

 ```typescript
 // app.module imports: